-For weeks, Sen. Dianne Feinstein was hammered over her extended absence because it meant that Democrats didn’t have the votes they needed to advance judges in the Senate Judiciary Committee.
+For weeks this spring, Sen. Dianne Feinstein was hammered over her extended absence because it meant that Democrats didn’t have the votes they needed to advance judges in the Senate Judiciary Committee.
 That absence — and lingering questions about whether she was mentally fit to do her job — prompted a handful of Democratic lawmakers including Rep. Ro Khanna (D-CA) to call for her resignation.

-Feinstein’s return to the Senate in early May has only fueled more scrutiny on whether the 89-year-old remains up to her role, with Khanna reiterating his calls for resignation this week.
+Feinstein’s return to the Senate in early May only fueled more scrutiny, however, on whether the 90-year-old remains up to her role, with Khanna reiterating his calls for resignation.
 The debate about what Feinstein should do and what Democrats should do about Feinstein has raised fresh questions about what a senator’s constituents deserve from them, what would happen if her death prompted a sudden vacancy, and the liabilities created by having a Senate in which lawmakers’ median age is 65.

 The path forward for Democrats, however, is delicate and uncertain.
 And pressure from influential lawmakers — like Senate Majority Leader Chuck Schumer — may be one of the only ways for Democrats to persuade her to leave her role.